About Quality Internal Medicine

 James Wigfield, Billing/Office Manager

-Undergraduate: Yale University Biochemistry and Economics, B.A. with Honors
+Undergraduate: Summa Cum Laude, Yale University BA Biochemistry major and Economics major with distinction

 Medical School: Cornell University Medical College

 She is a board-certified internist practicing in the Northern Virginia area since 1990.
 She is particularly interested in cardiovascular medicine, diabetes care, women's health issues and noninvasive laser based aesthetic medicine.